steroxmq/Vitalii_3D_Viewer/README.md

 The project must be started through a local server.

-Opening `index.html` directly by double-clicking is not recommended, because Three.js modules and local 3D assets may not load correctly in the browser.
+Opening `index.html` directly by double-clicking is not recommended, because JavaScript modules and local 3D assets may not load correctly in the browser.

 ---